 To promote compliance, we have established the Compliance Committee chaired by the Group CEO.
 The Group COO is also appointed as the officer in charge of compliance, whereas the HR / Legal / General Affairs Group is appointed as the manager in charge of compliance.
 The Compliance Committee designs YCP Group’s compliance policy and system for the Group Board of Directors to approve, develop compliance manuals and conduct trainings to improve awareness and deepen knowledge on compliance.

 We have three (3) Non-Executive Directors, each of whom is a member of the Group Audit Committee.
 Out of the three (3) Non-Executive Directors, two (2) Directors meet the requirements for independent directors stipulated in the Companies Act of Japan, which is equivalent to an Independent Non-Executive Director in Hong Kong.
-None of the Non-Executive Director have any personal, capital or business relationships with the Group.
+Each of the two (2) Independent Non-Executive Directors owns 10,000 shares of the Company.
+Apart from equity holding, none of the Independent Non-Executive Director have any personal, capital or business relationships with the Group.

 The Group Audit Committee consists of three (3) Directors who are members of the Group Audit Committee.
 In order to conduct audits in alignment with the Internal Control System, the Group Audit Committee has established a system to confirm whether the Internal Control System is properly implemented and operated in accordance with the audit plan of the Group Audit Committee formulated every fiscal year, and to receive the audit reports on the audit results conducted by the Group Internal Auditor.